skeezerbean/SPP-LegionV2-Management/README.md

 ### Changes -

+**0.0.2.12** - Massive GUI changes to look much more like a real app, small code fixes

 **0.0.2.11** - Added option to boost current xp for battlepets for selected account, helps boost leveling.
 Amazing splash screen made by Discord user m1#2698

 **0.0.2.10** - Added option to set all BattlePets to rare quality for selected account